What are Trusts?

 Once the trust is created, what now?

 Assuming the trust has initially been funded correctly, anything you want in the trust needs to be renamed.
 This includes deeds to land, cars, life insurance policies and more.
-Additionally, your estate-planning professional should advise you about creating a pour over will.
+Additionally, your Orlando estate planning attorney should advise you about creating a pour-over will.
 The purpose of the pour-over will is to capture anything else that isn’t specifically mentioned in the trust or put into the trust.
 This could include assets you acquire after the trust but have not yet renamed, new bank accounts, gifts, inheritances…etc. The pour over will is a great tool so be sure to take advantage of it.

 While most law firms just draft your documents, collect their fee, and send you off, The Finity Law Firm assists you in renaming all of your assets.
 Our philosophy on this is much different.
 Consistent with our mission, we want to make sure your plan is effective, accurate and drafted with precision.